deeproots/deeproots.github.io/vim-intro.md

 ### 1. Everything is a keyboard shortuct.

-And what's a shortcut – it's a way to your desired destination faster!
+And by definition a shortcut is a way to get to your desired destination **faster!**

 When Vim (and it's predecessor, vi) was created, the mouse wasn't around - the keyboard was all there was.
 And while the mouse (and now trackpad) is great, keyboard shortcuts are still order of magnitude more efficent when multipled times a few thousand times a week.